-- Pupils who have been permanently excluded or suspended for a period of more than 5 days. - Pupils unable to access provision at their main school for medical reasons. - Pupils required to attend another venue for the purpose of improving behaviour, either on a temporary basis or with a view to making a permanent move to the alternative provision (via a managed move).
+- Pupils who have been excluded, either for a fixed period of more than 5 days or permanently. - Pupils unable to access provision at their main school for medical reasons. - Pupils required to attend another venue for the purpose of improving behaviour, either on a temporary basis or with a view to making a permanent move to the alternative provision (via a managed move).